 ✔ Make time for resources, e.g. listen to ‘The Editing Podcast’ by Denise Cowle and Louise Harnby.
 This valuable content is enriched with extra resources.
 My favourite episode: How to use tricky punctuation …

 ✔Invest money in resources: you need to speculate to accumulate.
-This course be a course or a tool to help you do your job more effectively.
+It could be a course or a tool to help you do your job more effectively.

 I do #ThursdayThumbsUp for three reasons: